Simple Weekday Sourdough Bread Recipe

 4. Divide & Preshape – 9:00 p.m.

 Fill a bowl with some water and place it on your work surface.
 Scrape out your dough from the bulk container onto your dry counter.
 Divide the mass in half using a bench knife.
 Using a wet hand and the knife in the other, gently preshape each half into a loose round.
-See my guide to preshaping bread dough for a video and more instruction.
+Let the dough rest, uncovered, for 30 minutes until it’s relaxed outward.

 5. Shape – 9:30 p.m.

-As seen in the video below, flour the top of the round and your hands and flip it over.
+As seen in the video below, flour the top of the round with your hands and flip it over.
 Take the bottom edge and fold it up to about the middle.
 Take the left and right sides in your hands and fold the right over to about 2/3 of the left side.
 Repeat for the left side.
 Then, take the top and fold down to about the middle and gently seal.
 This should form a little envelope shape.

 Now, flip over the entire thing and begin dragging and sealing the dough underneath itself (top-right, above).
 Using both hands, rotate and drag the mass toward you to create tension on the top.
 Repeat the dragging if necessary.